Tasuki Cross

 (Kishidan are classic rock'n'roll: Seriously wild, ridiculously loud and energetically theatrical.
 See kishidan.com)

-The tasuki is also worn by those taking part in traditional Japanese festivals (matsuri), such as the taiko drummers and rice planters shown on the right.
+The tasuki is also worn by those taking part in traditional Japanese festivals (matsuri), such as the taiko drummers and rice planters shown on the left.

 The tasuki is not always X-shaped, however.